 Measuring weight is straightforward, with the greatest challenges including the child holding still long enough for the scale to register a weight, and ensuring that the scale being used is high quality and appropriately calibrated.
 Measurement of height/length is much more challenging.
 Small errors in height/length measurement can have substantial implications for understanding growth in the developing child.
-For example, while an error in measurement of one centimeter (cm) in an average height 20-year-old man, from 177 to 176 cm, changes the height z-score by -0.14 and the height percentile by 5.6%, the same one centimeter error in an average height 3-year-old boy, from 95 to 94 cm, changes the height z-score by -0.26 and the height percentile by 10.1%.
-The impact of a 1cm error will be even greater at the tails of the distribution: 1 cm error in measurement of a relatively tall 20-year-old man will change the height z-score by 0.14% and 3.07%, while the same 1cm error in a relatively tall 3-yearold boy will change the height z-score by 0.48 and the height percentile 8.2%).
+For example, while an error in measurement of one centimeter (cm) in an average height 20-year-old man, from 177cm to 176cm, changes the height z-score by -0.14 and the height percentile by 5.6%, the same one centimeter error in an average height 3-year-old boy, from 95cm to 94cm, changes the height z-score by -0.26 and the height percentile by 10.1%.
+The impact of a 1cm error will be even greater at the tails of the distribution: 1cm error in measurement of a relatively tall 20-year-old man will change the height z-score by 0.14 and 3.07%, while the same 1cm error in a relatively tall 3-year-old boy will change the height z-score by 0.48 and the height percentile 8.2%).
 The effect of the error is literally exponentiated when using the height to calculate BMI, because the height (the denominator in the BMI equation) is squared in the equation.
-The precision with which height needs to be measured in children compared to adults is a result of the more constricted range of average height in a 3-year-old (5-95th percentile for height is a 13 cm span, and weight is a 5.5 kg span, and BMI a 3.8 kg/m span) as compared to a 20-yearold (5-95th percentile for height is a 23.5 cm span, and weight is a 40.5 kg span, and BMI an 11.4k g/m span).
-Stated differently, the difference between normal weight and obesity in a 3-year-old boy is 0.9 kg/m, whereas the difference between normal weight and obesity in a 20-year-old man is 3.6 kg/m.
-Successful interventions for obesity in children can generally be expected to have an effect size of 0.2 SD units for BMI.
+The precision with which height needs to be measured in children compared to adults is a result of the more constricted range of average height in a 3-year-old (5th to 95th percentile for height is a 13cm span, and weight is a 5.5kg span, and BMI a 3.8kg/m2 span) as compared to a 20-year-old (5th to 95th percentile for height is a 23.5cm span, and weight is a 40.5kg span, and BMI an 11.4kg/m2 span).
+Stated differently, the difference between normal weight and obesity in a 3-year-old boy is 0.9kg/m2, whereas the difference between normal weight and obesity in a 20-year-old man is 3.6kg/m2.
+Successful interventions for obesity in children can generally be expected have an effect size of 0.2 standard deviation units for BMI.
 Therefore, slight errors in height measurements in children may mask effects of interventions.
-In addition, for measurements in adults.
+In addition, for children between 2 and 7 years, it is essential to percentile or z-score BMI in particular, as opposed to using raw BMI, because this is the age range in which adiposity rebound occurs.
+Therefore, the large effects of small differences in height measurement on percentiled and z-scored measures is especially impactful in the preschool age range.
+The same principles apply to measurement of head circumference and waist circumference in children: the constricted range of a child's size leads to the potential for substantial error as compared to measurements in adults.